A Strong Partnership

 Rock Island Center for Math & Science teachers, Michael Carton and Julie Hansen, focused on the basic curriculum which included the study of insects, dinosaurs, geology, water and plants for first and second graders.
 They also dedicated their time to extracurricular and after school science and technology activities.
 In conjunction with classroom activities, we are pleased to provide Science experiments for kids.
 If you are an adult, we encourage you to explore these experiments with children.
 You may preview a video of each experiment and helpful downloadable PDF document containing directions, as well as a worksheet you may print out.

-The U.S. government made Science, Technology, Engineering and Mathematics (STEM) education a priority a few years ago after research showed a decline in science and math education.
+The U.S. government made STEM (Science, Technology, Engineering and Mathematics) education a priority after research showed a decline in science and math education.
 Jobs in stem-related fields will have the best potential for growth in the 21st Century and will be among the highest paying.
 If the U.S. economy is to remain strong and the workforce competitive, our youngest citizens must be well-versed in Science, Technology, Engineering and Mathematics (STEM) fields.

 According to both the United States National Research Council and the National Science Foundation, the fields are collectively considered core technological underpinnings of an advanced society.
 In many forums (including political/governmental and academic) the strength of the STEM workforce is viewed as an indicator of a nation's ability to sustain itself.